-Air conditioners and personal refrigerators are prohibited in 318 commons.
+Air conditioners are prohibited in UMR housing facilities.
+Personal refrigerators are allowed only in the Student Life Center.
 Electrical appliances must be in good working order and UL approved.
 The lack of an operator present when heat-generating devices are in use is prohibited.